Updated: January 2020

-With a billion users logging in to Facebook daily, overlooking it is a mistake.
+With 2 billion users now on Facebook, overlooking it is a mistake.

 In that, businesses establish themselves as an authority in their specific niche through quality (and engaging) content.

 Want to attract the right people to your Page?
-Start by building out your “About.”
+Start by building out your “About” or social media bio.